mtruon/cast-and-wear-exercises/README.md

 # Google Cast and Wear OS Exercises
-Google Cast and Wear OS development exercises for CIS 4500.
+Google Cast and Wear OS development lesson and exercises prepared for the CIS 4500.
+By Ben Rotke (Chromecast) and Michael Truong (Android Wearables)

 ## Layout
 There are two mini exercises to complete in their respective `google-cast` and `wear-os` folders.